 Exploring Broad Career Options in [Your Field]: Uses hands-on activities to guide attendees through the process of thinking about what matters to them in a career and assessing possible career options.

 Translating Your Skills for Non-Academic Audiences: Attendees work with actual job postings to identify the transferrable skills they have gained in graduate school and learn how to explain those skills to audiences outside academia.

-Basics of a Job Search: Provides an overview of faculty and/or nonacademic job search processes, including the basics of application documents, interview formats, and more.
+Developing a Job Search Strategy: Provides an overview of faculty and/or nonacademic job search processes, including the basics of application documents, interview formats, and more.